instrumentisto/rust-incubator/0_basics/README.md

 __Estimated time__: 4 days

-> ❗️ You must open a Pull Request within the first week by Sunday.
+> ❗️ To meet the first deadline you must open a Pull Request within the first week by Sunday.
 And add the answer to at least 1 question to it.

 Read through [Rust Book], [Rust FAQ], and become familiar with basic [Rust] concepts, syntax, memory model, type and module systems.